katharostech/lucky/README.md

-# juju-container-framework ( JCF )
+# juju-container-framework ( Name Pending )

 This is the home of a work-in-progress charm writing framework for [Juju].
 The framwork will seek to provide a well-documented and easy-to-approach developer experience for writing charms that run Docker containers.
+While currently we are focusing on Docker containers, as development progresses, this framework could very well end up being useful for writing non-Docker charms as well.

 The original discussion that started this effort can be found [here][discussion] on the [Juju forums][forums].